-RUSADA’s chief appeals to Putin over doping data
+Russian anti-doping seeks Putin’s help to release lab data

 - Trump makes first visit to US troops in harm's way WATCH

-WADA has previously said that Russia unexpectedly demanded its equipment be “certified under Russian law.”
+“We’re standing on the edge of the abyss, and I’m asking you to protect the present and the future of our clean sports, the current and future generations of athletes,” Ganus said in the letter.

+Ganus did not name the specific officials who are standing in the way of the transfer of data but Russian authorities have unexpectedly demanded its equipment be certified under Russian law.
+WADA said it had not been aware of that demand.
 The deadline to turn over the data is Dec.
 31.

+Russian International Olympic Committee member Yelena Isinbayeva earlier on Thursday said the situation with the transfer of data is “close to critical” and called on the officials to comply with the WADA requirements.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports